jessgabriella93/IPO-Investment-Analysis/README.md

   - Engineered features such as **5-day, 30-day, and 90-day returns** after IPO.

 **Target Definition**
-  - 2 = Good investment → Outperformed S&P 500 for ≥90 days or had positive 90-day return.
+  - 2 = Good investment → Outperformed the S&P 500 for ≥90 days or had positive 90-day return.
   - 1 = Bad investment

 **Modeling**